kgish/findhotel-geolocation-gem/README.md

 ## Testing

-I use good old Minitest for verifying that the gem is working properly:
+I use good old Minitest for verifying that the gem is working properly, namely:

 ```
 cd test/dummy
 bin/rails app:test
 ```

+The following tests are present:

+* location controller (index, show, ip_address and import_data) for :success, :not_found and :unprocessable_entity
+* configuration settings (all values)
+* location model (valid? and errors) for :ip_address, :country_code, :country, :city, :latitude, :longitude, :mystery_value and unique constraints

 ## Heroku App

 ## Author